szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 </html>
 ```

 Next, let's add some styling to the paragraph.
-We'll follow the same process as we did for the header, but we'll make the text a bit smaller.
+We'll follow the same process as we did for the header, but we'll make the text size a bit smaller (20px smaller, to be precise).

 ```css
 p {